Muse Video logoMuse Video

 Muse Video pricing

-Choose a credit pack for prompt-led AI video generation.
-Start small while you test prompts, then move up when you need more clips, priority queue access, or team-ready capacity.
+Choose a credit pack when you are ready to test prompt-led AI video generation.
+Start small while you compare prompts, then move up when you need more clips or higher-volume workflow capacity.

 Starter